Great Smoky Mountains National Park 4 min read

 Area fly shops, guides and websites that can provide a Straight Fork fly fishing report and update on current conditions are listed below:

 The state of North Carolina requires that all people who are 16 years of age and older have a valid fishing license.
 There are resident and non-resident sport fishing licenses available.

 You can purchase a North Carolina state fishing license and learn about the most current regulations through the North Carolina Wildlife Resources Commission

 There’s less to worry about in terms of travel when you choose a destination like this that’s in a National Park.
 There will be plentiful lodging and food options nearby, along with camping options throughout the park.
 Plus, you’ll be minutes from the Blue Ridge Parkway, which provides access to the entire region.

 You’ll do well to get a car if you’re flying into the area because you’ll need to drive into the park.
 Make sure you check for any current park restrictions or updates before you go since the National Park Service can change things with short notice.

 Looking for more places to fish?
-Check out our DIY Guide to the Best Fly Fishing in North Carolina
+Check out our DIY Guide to the Best Fly Fishing in Great Smoky Mountains National Park and DIY Guide to the Best Fly Fishing in North Carolina